Negar-Badr/SkinCancerDetection/README.md

 - Set up the development environment : TensorFlow or PyTorch for building deep learning models
 - Preprocessing: Augment and encode data; split into train, validation, and test sets.
 (Split data into 70% training, 20% validation, and 10% testing sets.)
-- Model: Fine-tune pre-trained models (e.g., ResNet or VGG) with added custom layers; train with metrics like accuracy and ROC-AUC.
+- Model: Fine-tune pre-trained models (e.g., ResNet or VGG) with added custom layers; train with metrics like accuracy.
 - Evaluation: Test on holdout data; refine with metrics and tuning if needed.
 - Web App: Develop with Flask for image upload and prediction display and deploy it.